leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 Event notification with poll
 the realtime signal came earlier than epoll, epoll is a more modern api for the polling

+advanced linux programming
+A signal handler should perform the minimum work necessary to respond to the signal, and then return control to the main program (or terminate the program).
+In most cases, this consists simply of recording the fact that a signal occurred.The main program then checks periodically whether a signal has occurred and reacts accordingly.

 ### Proactor Pattern